How to Play "Northgard": A New Player's Guide to the Gameplay, Clans and More

 - Improving tools needs Iron.
 If you have a sufficient amount, just left click Improve Tools and select the unit you want their tools improved.
 Improving tools give bonuses to the unit's production as well as the military unit's power.

-- Directly above the map is the current timeline you are in.
-Every division in that bar is the in-game month.
-The green fields means summer.
-White and snowy field means the winter.
+The Calendar shows the current timeline you are in.
+Every division in that bar represents the in-game month.
+The green field means summer.
+White and snowy field means winter.
 Pay attention to this to determine the amount of resources you can use during summer so as not to get caught empty-handed when winter comes.
 You can also see events of special interest (usually bad ones) in that bar.
-This is important to prepare your clan for the event coming.
+This is important to prepare your clan for coming event.

 Important Gameplay Rules